Teen gambling

 female 61 3.47 6 0.1

 A cursory look at the data suggests that females likely spend less on gambling compared to males.
-Additionally that most females do not spend more than approx. 20£ per year on gambling.
+Additionally, most females do not spend more than approximately £20 per year on gambling.

 There also seems positive association between income and amount spent on gambling (at least for males).
 This is not very surprising as one would expect that individuals with higher income would be able to spend more on gambling.